andrewhathaway/ReactSortableDataMixin/README.md

 ## Usage

-Say we have the following data being sent in props to the component below.
+Say we have the data being set on a components state like below.
+We bind the `sortData` event handler and pass the fields name.
+Your data will be sorted though the correct-types method and reset on the state.

 ```Javascript
 var SortableDataMixin = require('sortable-data-mixin');